 All nominations should be mailed to NCIPC Extramural Program Office (ERPO): Centers for Disease Control and Prevention, 4770 Buford Highway, Mailstop F-63, Atlanta, GA 30341, emailed (recommended) to NCIPC_PeerReview@cdc.gov, or faxed to (770) 488-4529.

 Kenneth Roberts, Public Health Analyst, CDC/NCIPC/ERPO, 4770 Buford Highway, Mailstop F-63, Atlanta, GA 30341; Telephone: (404) 498-1427; Email: KRoberts3@cdc.gov.

 Start Supplemental Information

 The U.S. Department of Health and Human Services policy stipulates that committee membership be balanced in terms of points of view represented, and the committee's function.
 Appointments shall be made without discrimination on the basis of age, race, ethnicity, gender, sexual orientation, gender identity, HIV status, disability, and cultural, religious, or socioeconomic status.
 Nominees must be U.S. citizens, and cannot be full-time employees of the U.S. Government.
 Current participation on federal workgroups or prior experience serving on a federal advisory committee does not disqualify a candidate; however, HHS policy is to avoid excessive individual service on advisory committees and multiple committee memberships.
-Reviewers appointed to the CDC SEPs are not considered Special Government Employees, and will not be required to file financial disclosure reports.
+CDC reviewers appointed to a SEP are not considered Special Government Employees and will not be required to file financial disclosure reports.

 - Current curriculum vitae, highlighting specific areas of research interest and expertise as well as complete contact information (name, affiliation, mailing address, telephone number, and email address).